 Is it safe to deadlift?

-The Deadlift is an excellent exercise when performed correctly that has the potential for numerous strength benefits.
+The deadlift is an excellent exercise when performed correctly that has the potential for numerous strength benefits.

 Deadlifting is safe when performed well and is an essential component of any strengthening program, whether it is for sports performance, general strength training or elite powerlifting.
-However, like any exercise there are potential injury risks that we should address.

 This blog is targeted primarily towards novice gym-goers, people wanting to incorporate more strength training into their exercise regime and amateur athletes.